Mount Fuji Designated as World Heritage Site

 years:June 2013

-On April 30, the International Council on Monuments and Sites (ICOMOS), an advisory body for the United Nations Educational, Scientific and Cultural Organization (UNESCO), which carries out a preliminary assessment of its inscription on the World Heritage List, recommended Mount Fuji (Yamanashi Prefecture, Shizuoka Prefecture), which has been an object of worship and art since the ancient time, be inscribed on the World Heritage List.
-In response to this, on June 22, the 37th session of the UNESCO World Heritage Committee, which was held in Phnom Penh, Cambodia, decided to inscribe Mount Fuji on the World Heritage List as a Cultural Heritage Site.
-Miho no Matsubara, which had been recommended by ICOMOS for exclusion from the list because it could not be regarded as part of Mount Fuji, was also allowed to be inscribed as a constituent resource after a series of objections from member countries.
-As for Kamakura, the ancient capital of the samurai government, the Japanese government recommended that it be inscribed on the World Heritage List, however, it withdrew a bid to get the site from the World Heritage Committee since the ICOMOS rejected that it not be inscribed.
+On April 30, the International Council on Monuments and Sites (ICOMOS), an advisory body to the United Nations Educational, Scientific and Cultural Organization (UNESCO) that conducts preliminary inspections to determine whether sites should be inscribed on the World Heritage List, recommended the inclusion of Mount Fuji (Yamanashi Prefecture, Shizuoka Prefecture), which has been an object of worship and art since the ancient time, on the World Heritage List.
+In response, on June 22, the 37th UNESCO’s World Heritage Committee, held in Phnom Penh, Cambodia, decided to inscribe Mount Fuji on the World Heritage List as a Cultural Heritage Site.
+Miho no Matsubara, which had been recommended for exclusion by ICOMOS on the grounds that it could not be regarded as part of Mount Fuji, was also allowed to be inscribed as a constituent asset after a series of objections from member countries.
+The Japanese government withdrew its recommendation to the World Heritage Committee for Kamakura, which had been recommended for inscription as the ancient capital of the samurai government, after ICOMOS recommended that the site should not be inscribed.
 (Japanese)

 created: 27/10/2021